wilsonmar/wilsonmar.github.io/_posts/2018-01-03-hacker-sustainer.md

 {% include _toc.html %}

 To adopt DevOps with less stress and conflict,
-I believe teams need to recognize and reconcile the distinctions between how coding with a "Hacker mentality" is different than coding with a "Sustainer mentality".
+I believe teams need to recognize and reconcile the dichotomy between how coding with a "Hacker mentality" is different than coding with a "Sustainer mentality".

 Note that in this article, I refer to the "white hat" type of "Hackers" with reverance.
 To me, the "Hacker" designation means that the person seeks to do good.
 By contrast, "Crackers" intend to damage.<a target="_blank" href="https://www.quora.com/What-is-the-difference-between-hacker-and-cracker">*</a>